 The Church of Scientology has been especially active in employing this avenue of silencing its critics, if the decade-long debacle over The Profit (which started with the Church obtaining an injunction against the film over fears of the film prejudicing the jury pool in the Lisa McPherson wrongful death suit against the Church and continues today due to a legal dispute with one of the film's producers) is any indication.
 Such battles have the intention of creating what is called a Chilling Effect, or willing self-censorship in regards to a particular medium.
 It has been somewhat successful as well.

-All of the music videos by Australian grindcore band The Berzerker are banned from broadcast by the FCC due to possible seizure-inducing imagery in their videos.
+All of the music videos by Australian grindcore band The Berzerker were banned (or simply unaired) by MTV due to their horrific and possibly seizure-inducing imagery.
 Several other countries have banned their videos as well.

 The Kinks were banned from performing in America from 1965 to 1969 because their concerts got too rowdy.
 Many, including The Kinks themselves, believe this ban actually stemmed from a dispute the band was having with the American Federation of Musicians at that time.

 Skinny Puppy's "Worlock" video was banned from broadcast and commercial distribution due to its unauthorized use of deleted gory footage from various horror films.

 While stage censorship in New York during the earlier 20th century was never as strict as The Hays Code, a law was passed banning plays about "sex degeneracy or sex perversion."
 Affected dramas included Mae West's The Drag and The Pleasure Man.

 The arcade game Sonic Blast Man was pulled from several arcades after a class action lawsuit due to several cases of children injuring themselves.
 Admittedly the "Physically punch the pad as hard as you can to score points" gameplay probably could have used a rethink (Can anyone imagine some kid not trying to score big by just running at it full steam?)